Isthmus Picks Playlist: Nov. 16-22, 2017

 Rabit, Friday, Nov.
 17, Art In, 8 pm: It’s highly unusual for this Texas-based producer to make an appearance in the Midwest, and, for fans of industrial grime, this performance is not to be missed.
 Rabit is hugely popular in the U.K. (the birthplace of grime) and recently produced a song for Bjork.
 Also on the bill is the fantastic Milwaukee-based rapper Zed Kenzo, plus a collaborative set between Madison synth-wranglers Noxroy (Andrew Fitzpatrick) and Auscultation (Joel Shanahan).

-Jeff Garlin, Friday-Saturday, Nov.
+CANCELED: Jeff Garlin, Friday-Saturday, Nov.
 17-18, Comedy Club on State, 8 & 10:30 pm: Jeff Garlin (Curb Your Enthusiasm) is a bona fide comedy titan.
 He trained with the Second City, was roommates with Conan O’Brien, and is hands-down one of the smoothest improvisers around.
 You might as well buy tickets to all of his shows, since they will each have something new to offer; he’s said he makes up most of his stand-up in the moment because it helps him to relax.

 Jim Lauderdale, Saturday, Nov.
 18, Stoughton Opera House, 7:30 pm: If you’ve spent any time listening to country music the past few decades, you know Jim Lauderdale’s songs, covered by a who’s who of Nashville stars.
 In his own prolific recording career, Lauderdale has collaborated with artists as diverse as bluegrass legend Ralph Stanley, Grateful Dead lyricist Robert Hunter and jam band Donna the Buffalo.
 He remains the best interpreter of his songs, and an engaging performer who can convert a listener into a lifetime fan with just one show.